AlexandrosPanag/My_Python_Projects/Basics/README.md

 Basics
 ------------------------------------------------

-A folder with all the basic learning difficulty projects that i made
+A folder containing a cheat-sheet for very basic Python implementations.